shanebarringer/class_challenges/html_&_css/bootstrap/good_coffee_challenge.md

 11. Now we need to style the `<h1>`
 	12. set the `position` to absolute
-	13. move it 0 left and 18 from the top
+	13. move it 0 left
+	14. assign a top margin of -10px
-	14. assign left padding of 20px
+	15. assign left padding of 20px
-	15. give the font a color of `#F7FAFE`
+	16. give the font a color of `#F7FAFE`
-	16. Save and refresh!
+	17. Save and refresh!

 You should have something like this:

 ![](../images/gc_jumbotron_complete.png)

-The header isn't exactly where we want it. but let's keep moving (we can tweak later)

 **Challenge 6 (part 2) Answer:**